So, you’ve decided to go and work in China.

 5. Use teaching as a stepping stone

-English teaching is one of the most popular options for foreigners looking for work in China.
+Teaching English is one of the most popular options for foreigners looking for work in China.
+In particular, it’s one of the most popular jobs in China for Americans.

 Why?
 There are literally thousands of schools in China all wanting English teachers.